4Players/odin-unreal-wwise-adapter/Readme.md

 This is an optional Unreal Engine plugin that provides an Audio Input Component for integrating the new Version 2 of our [ODIN Voice Chat Plugin](https://odin.4players.io/voice-chat/) with the [Audiokinetic Wwise Sound Engine](https://www.audiokinetic.com/products/wwise/) in Unreal.

 __IMPORTANT:__ This Plugin is designed to be used with Version 2 of the ODIN Voice Chat Plugin and is not compatible with Version 1.x!
+A version compatible with Odin 1.x can be found here in this [branch](https://github.com/4Players/odin-unreal-wwise-adapter/tree/odin-1.x).

 ## Guide